yinanazhou/cepstral-analysis/README.md

 ## Cepstral Analysis of Audio Signals
 ### MUMT 605 Final Project

-This project This project introduces the basic concepts of cepstrum and cepstrogram.
+This project introduces the basic concepts of cepstrum and cepstrogram.
 Their implementations in pitch estimation, spectral envelope estimation, and audio feature extraction are also covered.

 #### Matlab